-Finally, combining with the conditioned event that none of the nodes interact $m$ or more times gives that after the first $\frac{\alpha \beta n \log^3 n}{4} = O(n \log^3 n)$ rounds there must be a single contender with probability at least $1 - \frac{n^2}{n^{2\beta}} - \frac{n}{n^{\alpha\beta/6}} \geq 1 - \frac{1}{n^{\beta}}$ for $\beta \geq 3$.
-A single contender means that leader is elected by~\lemmaref{lem:correct}. \end{proof} Finally, we can prove the expected convergence bound \begin{theorem} There is a setting of parameter $m$ of the algorithm such that $m = \Theta(\log^3 n)$, such that the algorithm elects the leader in expected $O(n \log^3 n)$ rounds of communication, i.e. parallel time $O(\log^3 n)$. \end{theorem} \begin{proof} Let us prove that from any configuration, the algorithm elects a leader in expected $O(n \log^3 n)$ rounds.
+Combining with the conditioned event that none of the nodes interact $m$ or more times gives that after the first $\frac{\alpha \beta n \log^3 n}{4} = O(n \log^3 n)$ interactions there must be a single contender with probability at least $1 - \frac{n^2}{n^{2\beta}} - \frac{n}{n^{\alpha\beta/6}} \geq 1 - \frac{1}{n^{\beta}}$ for $\beta \geq 3$.
+A single contender means that leader is elected by~\lemmaref{lem:correct}. \end{proof} Finally, we prove the expected stabilization bound \begin{theorem} There is a setting of parameter $m$ of the algorithm such that $m = \Theta(\log^3 n)$, such that the algorithm elects the leader in expected $O(n \log^3 n)$ steps, i.e. in parallel time $O(\log^3 n)$. \end{theorem} \begin{proof} Let us prove that from any configuration, the algorithm elects a leader in expected $O(n \log^3 n)$ steps.
 By~\lemmaref{lem:correct}, there is always a contender in the system and if there is only a single contender, then a leader is already elected.
 Now in a configuration with at least two contenders consider any two of them.
-If their values differ, then with probability at least $1/n^2$ these two contenders will interact in the next round and the one with the lower value will become a minion (after which it may never be a contender again).
-If the values are the same, then with probability at least $1/n$, one of these nodes will interact with one of the other nodes in the next round, leading to a configuration where the values of our two nodes differ\footnote{This is always true, even when the new value is not larger, for instance when the values were equal to $m+1$, the new value of one of the nodes will be $m \neq m+1$.}, from where in the next round, independently, with probability at least $1/n^2$ these nodes meet and one of them again becomes a minion.
-Hence, unless a leader is already elected, in any case, in every two rounds, with probability at least $1/n^3$ the number of contenders decreases by $1$.
+If their values differ, then with probability at least $1/n^2$ these two contenders will interact next and the one with the lower value will become a minion (after which it may never be a contender again).
+If the values are the same, then with probability at least $1/n$, one of these nodes will interact with one of the other nodes, leading to a configuration where the values of our two nodes differ\footnote{This is always true, even when the new value is not larger, for instance when the values were equal to $m+1$, the new value of one of the nodes will be $m \neq m+1$.}, from where in the next step, independently, with probability at least $1/n^2$ these nodes will interact and one of them will become a minion.
+Hence, unless a leader is already elected, in every two steps, with probability at least $1/n^3$ the number of contenders decreases by $1$.

-Thus the expected number of rounds until the number of contenders decreases by $1$ is at most $2 n^3$.
-In any configuration there can be at most $n$ contenders, thus the expected number of rounds until reaching a configuration with only a single contender is at most $2 (n-1) n^3 \leq 2n^4$ from any configuration.
+Thus, the expected number of interactions until the number of contenders decreases by $1$ is at most $2 n^3$.
+In any configuration there can be at most $n$ contenders, thus the expected number of interactions until reaching a configuration with only a single contender is at most $2 (n-1) n^3 \leq 2n^4$ from any configuration.